carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ---
 title: "Operators"
-teaching: 25
+teaching: 30
 exercises: 10
 questions:
 - "What are Nextflow operators?"
-- "How do you perform operations such as merging on channels?"
+- "How do you perform operations such as filtering on channels?"
 - "What are the different kinds of operators?"
+- "How do you combine operators?"
 - "How do I process a csv file using operators?"
 objectives:
 - "Describe what Nextflow operators are."